DmitryChura/Big-Data/Run simple programs in Hadoop/WordCount.md

-Run the WordCount program Instructions
+Run the WordCount program Instructions.
-Start the Cloudera VM in VirtualBox and open a browser
+Start the Cloudera VM in VirtualBox and open a browser:
 ![Image text](https://github.com/DmitryChura/Big-Data/blob/main/screenshots/browser.png)
 I use "Pirates.txt" file.
-Enter link https://raw.githubusercontent.com/DmitryChura/Big-Data/main/Run%20simple%20programs%20in%20Hadoop/Pirates.txt in the browser and click "Open menu"->"Save page" and save as "Pirates.txt" in Downloads
+Enter link https://raw.githubusercontent.com/DmitryChura/Big-Data/main/Run%20simple%20programs%20in%20Hadoop/Pirates.txt in the browser and click "Open menu"->"Save page" and save as "Pirates.txt" in Downloads:
 ![Image text](https://github.com/DmitryChura/Big-Data/blob/main/screenshots/save%20page.jpg)
 Open a terminal shell.
 Commands we use:
 - use "cd Downloads" to go to the Downloads directory